Lightning-AI/torchmetrics/docs/source/pages/implement.rst

 .. autoclass:: torchmetrics.Metric
     :members:

-Contributing your metric to Torchmetrics
+Contributing your metric to TorchMetrics
 ----------------------------------------

 Wanting to contribute the metric you have implemented?
 Great, we are always open to adding more metrics to ``torchmetrics``